brunademello/irace-spark/README.md

 This project provides:

-1. Spark application
+1. **Spark application**:
    An _word count_ application was developed in order to manipulate data from a log file and save it in a table from cassandra database.
-2. Irace configuration
+2. **Irace configuration**:
    The files containing the parameters considered, a scenario, first configuration and instances.
-3. Irace configuration test
+3. **Irace configuration test**:
-   In order to test the bests configuration found by Irace, an script was developed to run the application 10 times for each configuration in order to calculate the mean time.
+   In order to test the top configurations found by Irace, a script was developed to run the application 10 times for each configuration in order to calculate the mean time.

 ## Installation